learn-it-in-russian/tldr-ru/pages/common/docker.md

 `docker {{start|stop}} {{container_name}}`

-- Pull an image from a docker registry:
+- Pull an image from a Docker registry:

 `docker pull {{image}}`